thephpleague/uri-components/README.md

 public Host::without(int[] $offsets): self
 ```

+**NEW:**

+- `Host::createFromIp` a named constructor to returns a Host object from an IP
+- `Host::getIp` returns the Host IP part or null if the host is not an IP

 **BC Break:**

 - The constructor no longer accept *naked* IPv6 string
-- The host labels are always normalized to their RFC3987 representation
+- The host labels are always normalized to their IDN representation
 - `Host::isIdn` is removed

 ### Path objects